redballoon/TM-ApplePay/README.md

 A light robust javascript wrapper for the Apple Pay for Web API.
 Includes a partial end to end example (frontend and backend) for getting started with Apple Pay.

+*Still under development but any feedback is appreciated.
+Jsdoc and additional 'getting started' and certificate info will be added soon*

 ## Why
 I found that the available online resources for implementing Apple Pay for Web without using modern payment provider libraries (e.g Paypal, Stripe, Braintree) to be extremely lacking.
 There was also a lack of information regarding Backend implementation and how to successfully create a merchant session.

 ## Dependencies
 * jQuery